-- 2 Add your interrupt service routine to your application source code and add the file to your project. - 3 Choose Project>Options>Debugger>Setup and select a device description file.
+- 2 Add your interrupt service routine to your application source code and add the file to your project. - 3 Choose Project>Options>Debugger>Setup, select Override default, and choose a device description file.
 The device description file contains information about the interrupt that C-SPY needs to be able to simulate it.
-Use the Use device description file browse button to locate the ddf file.
+Use the browse button to locate the ddf file.

 - 4 Build your project and start the simulator. - 5 Choose Simulator>Interrupt Setup to open the Interrupts Setup dialog box.
-Select the Enable interrupt simulation option to enable interrupt simulation.
+Select Enable interrupt simulation to enable interrupt simulation.
 Click New to open the Edit Interrupt dialog box.
 For the timer example, verify these settings: